Antony1060/blog/src/routes/posts/en/ftp_sucks.md

 But additional security, doesn't eliminate the speed issues.
 I've experienced SFTP to be slower than FTP in the real world, but for some reason, it showed to be a bit faster while I was doing testing for this post.

 ## Alternatives
-Ok, do this post doesn't end up me just ranting and being useless, I'll give you a few amazing alternatives to FTP.
+Ok, so this post doesn't end up me just ranting and being useless, I'll give you a few amazing alternatives to FTP.
 I won't get into too much detail here, I would just like to mention they exist.

 #### RSYNC [Man](https://linux.die.net/man/1/rsync) [Wiki](https://en.wikipedia.org/wiki/Rsync)
 This is probably one of the most versitile utilities for transfering files.
 While not being a protocol itself, it does work over SSH, and we all love SSH.